 - a.
-At new walls or new wall finishes, specify durable materials that are visually similar to historic materials in the District, such as brick, concrete stucco or painted smooth fiber cement panels, or painted wood; but excluding "fake grain" fiber cement panels or siding, vinyl siding, and exterior insulated finish systems ("EIFS"). - b.
-Repair masonry features, surfaces, and details using appropriate repair methods including re-pointing, consolidating, piecing in, and patching.
+The use of elastomeric paints, vinyl siding, and "fake grain" fiber cement siding such as Hardie siding or Hardie board is prohibited. - b.
+At new walls or new wall finishes, specify durable materials that are visually similar to historic materials in the District, such as brick, concrete stucco or painted smooth fiber cement panels, or painted wood. - c.
+Repair masonry features, surfaces, and details using appropriate repair methods including repointing, consolidating, piecing in, and patching.
 Do not cover historic exterior materials with a new applied material, unless temporarily necessary to stabilize damaged areas or prevent further damage.